How the New Oral GLP-1 Weight Loss Medications Work

 GLP-1 Drugs Affect Your Gut and Brain

-These medications also “enhance insulin secretion,” which can result in better blood sugar control and weight loss, says Sara Velayati, MD, an obesity medicine specialist at Montefiore Einstein’s Fleischer Institute Medical Weight Center in Bronx, New York.
+These medications also “enhance insulin secretion,” which can result in better blood sugar control in addition to weight loss, says Sara Velayati, MD, an obesity medicine specialist at Montefiore Einstein’s Fleischer Institute Medical Weight Center in New York.
 By acting on your brain, stomach, and blood sugar systems at the same time, GLP-1 medications can support meaningful weight loss and improve metabolic health over time, she says.

 GLP-1s and Your Stomach: The Challenge